 Laws and Regulations

 No person can stop, stand, or park a vehicle in a parking space where there is a PEV charging station and signage indicating that parking is for PEV charging only, unless the vehicle is connected to the charging equipment.
 Violations will be subject to a fine of $85.
 (Reference Rhode Island General Laws 31-21-18 and 31-41.1-4)

 State Agency Coordination to Address Climate Change

-The Rhode Island Climate Change Coordinating Council (Council) was established to coordinate efforts between state agencies to reduce greenhouse gas (GHG) emissions.
+The Rhode Island Executive Climate Change Coordinating Council (EC4) was established to coordinate efforts between state agencies to reduce greenhouse gas (GHG) emissions.
 The Council will pursue GHG emissions reductions of 10% below 1990 levels by 2020, 45% below 1990 levels by 2035, and 80% below 1990 levels by 2050.
 With assistance from the Council, state agencies will develop programs to encourage state employees to reduce vehicle miles traveled and use public transportation when available.
 The Council will also work with municipalities to encourage sustainability; identify federal, state, and private funding opportunities that can be leveraged to reduce emissions in Rhode Island; and develop GHG emissions reduction strategies.
 The Council submitted a plan in December 2016 with suggested strategies for GHG emissions reduction activities to the governor.
 (Reference Rhode Island General Laws 42-6.2)